ProjectOrangeBox/orange/README.md

 view specific functions.
 These are called using PHP static syntax

 ### trigger
-events or like Drupal Hooks
+events using the listener model

 ### Packages
 As the name indicates the packages folder contains HMVC or composer like packages